romad90/dev-sre_homework/readme.md

 git clone https://github.com/romad90/dev-sre_homework.git
 cd dev-sre_homework
 yarn install
 yarn run start              # By default, the script will run during 10 minutes and stop.
+You can specify an integer in minutes.
+Ex: yarn run start 25`
 ```